mkreitze/libFBCAGen/README.md

 ![A nice level-map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/niceImage%20recolour.png)

-The above map could easily represent a cavern system full of water (represented by blue), open caves (represented by white), some dangerous material (represented by red), valuable ore (represented by black) and exceedingly rare ore (reprsented by green and dark blue).
+The above map could easily represent a cavern system full of water (represented by blue), open caves (represented by white), some dangerous material (represented by red), valuable ore (represented by black) and exceedingly rare ore (represented by green and dark blue).
 The meaning of each colour in any FBCA is up to the user.
-The benefit of FBCA if their abiltiy to reproduce local behaviour.
-Simply changing the inital random state, we get the following similar maps.
+The benefit of FBCA if their ability to reproduce local behaviour.
+Simply changing the initial random state, we get the following similar maps.
 It should be noted that map takes only a few seconds to generate:

 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand1%20recolour.png)
 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand2%20recolour.png)